 There could be a variety of reasons to return a product, such as a mismatch between expectations and reality, late delivery, damaged product, or even because the customer found a cheaper alternative elsewhere.
 Did you know that 22% of online returns are due to the product being substantially different in appearance than was advertised online?
 This is definitelynot conducive to your customer experience.

 Prevention is better than cure!
 In order to prevent product returns the following metrics can be useful to monitor:

 You might use a PIM system to centralize all your products' content at one place, but this doesn't assure that product content is shown correct and complete at your resellers product detail pages.

 In order to take control of product content on all indirect sales channels, the following metrics are useful to monitor:

 You can find more detailed info about the Digital Content Completeness score (DCC score) here.

-Since no one can buy your products if they can’t find them or if they are not available, it is important to keep your brands'present consistent on all indirect sales channels to keep customer experience high.
+Since no one can buy your products if they can’t find them or if they are not available, it is important to keep your brands' presence consistent on all indirect sales channels to keep customer experience positive.

 In order to improve your products' and brands' visibility, the following metrics are useful to monitor:

 For your products to be found online it is not enough to only choose the right keywords and place them in a smart way.
 Each marketplace and eCommerce platform has its own search algorithm which ponders many factors such as product availability, reviews, rich content and how well your product content matches a search intent.
 Getting a position in the top of (eCommerce) search engine results is a game consisting of many factors.